Using Traffic Viewer

 ||The total numerical value is computed from all the values in the aggregable column.|

-The aggregable attributes for each of the logs type is listed below.
+The aggregable attributes for each of the logs type are listed below.
 The CSP Report logs do not have any numerical columns and therefore have no aggregable columns.
 So the “+” button is absent in the group view for CSP logs.

 These are the aggregable columns available in the group view for the traffic viewer: